“It is our Collective and Individual Responsibility, To preserve and tend to the world in which we LIVE.” -Dalai Lama

 Committee Members:

-There are events where people of all ages can come together, fostering a sense of belonging and creating lasting memories.
-Joining an EAC offers an opportunity to actively contribute to environmental sustainability initiatives.
+Joining the EAC offers an opportunity to actively contribute to environmental sustainability initiatives.
 Volunteers are always welcome!

 ___________________________________________________________________________________